Audience Strategy Built on Real-World Data, Not Digital Tracking

 - 2. Introducing Household Intelligence

-- 3. One Dataset, Every Channel
+- 3. One Audience Definition, Every Channel

-- 4. From Insight to Activation and Audience Validation
+- 4. From Insight to Activation

-- 6. Where Household Data Fits
+- 5. Where Household Data Fits

 1. The Reset: Marketing After Cookies